Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 atom com.shellcast.dailyanalysis.cronjob.plist
 ```

-Then load the cron job, run the following in the LaunchAgents directory.
+Then load the CRON job, run the following in the LaunchAgents directory.

 ```{bash}
 launchctl load com.shellcast.dailyanalysis.cronjob.plist
 ```

-To stop the cron job, run the following in the LaunchAgents directory.
+To stop the CRON job, run the following in the LaunchAgents directory.

 ```{bash}
 launchctl unload com.shellcast.dailyanalysis.cronjob.plist